snap-stanford/SATURN/README.md

-# SPEAR
-## SPEAR: Uniting Single-cell Gene Expressions with Protein Sequences for Cross-Species Integration
+# SPEAR: Uniting Single-cell Gene Expressions with Protein Sequences for Cross-Species Integration

 PyTorch implementation of SPEAR, a deep learning approach that couples gene expression with protein representations learnt using large protein language models.
 The key idea in SPEAR is to map cells from all datasets to a shared space of functionally related genes that we name macrogenes.